 Lester Andrist, PhD

 My interests include understanding systems of inequality at the intersections of race, class, and gender.
 In recent work, I have examined the Global War on Terror and its impact on the racialization of Arabs and Muslims in the United States and abroad.
-In my dissertation, The Guantánamo Trials: Sovereignty and Subject Formation in the War on Terror, I examine how the creation and maintenance of the detention camps at Guantánamo Bay should not only be viewed as an instance of the state reasserting its sovereign power, but also as a means of positioning Arabs and Muslims as racialized enemies of the state.
-Indefinite detention, by these terms, should be understood as a system that creates the very threats it claims to contain.
+In my dissertation, The Guantánamo Trials: Sovereignty and Subject Formation in the War on Terror, I examine how the creation of the detention camps at Guantánamo Bay is an example of how racial projects are bound up with the exercise of sovereign power.
+I further argue that systems of indefinite detention must be understood as creating the very racialized threats they claim to contain.

 I hold a PhD and an MA in Sociology from the University of Maryland, and a BA in Sociology from the University of Minnesota.